St. Louis Area Earthquake Hazards Mapping Project

 How does our local geology affect the earthquake hazard maps?

 Structures located in the Missouri and Mississippi River floodplains will likely experience stronger ground shaking and a greater likelihood of liquefaction.
 Bedrock is most commonly a hard 350 million-year-old limestone in the St. Louis area.
 Structures built on or near bedrock, such as in the upland areas out of the floodplains, will tend to have lower levels of earthquake ground shaking.
-For more details about these topics click on the project Fact Sheet in the upper right of this page.

 - Detailed Surficial Geologic Materials Mapping for the O'Fallon 7.5 Minute Quadrangle